stresearch/SAFE/README.md

   - Login with your Huggingface Credentials
   - Enter the name of your model e.g. `safe-challenge/safe-example-submission` and click submit! 🎉

+**🆘 Helpful Stuff**.
 We provide an example model submission repo and a practice competition for troubleshooting.
 - Take a look at an example model repo: https://huggingface.co/safe-challenge/safe-example-submission
 - We encourage you to submit to a practice competion: https://huggingface.co/spaces/safe-challenge/SAFEChallengePractice
 - It's using this pracice dataset: https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset